 - smaller page size, in our measurements on a typical page will be smaller by 20-70kb when compressed via gzip.
 (Usually, all servers should serve gzip content)

 - our blocks use the WordPress provided endpoint for Ajax operations admin-ajax.
 On each request, this endpoint loads the full WordPress core and also the wp-admin core that is not used by our blocks

 - admin-ajax endpoint is usually not cached by 3rd party plugins and most CDNs avoid caching it because it’s also used by wp-admin.

 - after the initial page is rendered and it’s cached by the caching plugin, all the other users that click on the filters will not hit the server.
 All the content is already in the user’s browser and all the code runs there.

 - it provides a better user experience, especially on the mega menu

 - the initial page load is way slower, for example, if it’s used on almost all blocks it can generate a 40% slower loading speed but once the page is cached by a full page caching plugin, the loading time will be as with any other static HTML page.

 Where can I find it?

-- no preloading – the theme will make an ajax request on each click on a filter.
-After the request is made the theme is using a browser cache to store the result and not make an aditional request for the same resurce until the page is reloaded.
+- no preloading – the theme will make an Ajax request on each click on a filter.
+After the request is made, the theme is using a browser cache to store the result and not make an additional request for the same resource until the page is reloaded.